pebender/BiTWeather/docs.jl/src/chill_CumulativeChillPortion.md

 The computer simulation uses a discrete implementation.
 We use a discrete implementation because there is no closed form solution for the continuous model.

-The discrete implementation holds the temperature constant for a time interval $n$.
-After updating the equations using this temperature, the implementation uses the updated values as the initial values for the next time interval $n + 1$ and repeats the process.
+The discrete implementation holds the temperature constant for a time interval ``n``.
+After updating the equations using this temperature, the implementation uses the updated values as the initial values for the next time interval ``n + 1`` and repeats the process.

 For this discrete implementation, PDBF is given by

 ```math
 x(n) = x_s(n) - (x_s(n) - x_0(n)) \cdot e^{-k_1(n)}

 ```